Employment Policies and Procedures

 Employees’ names, job titles, and salaries are provided to the State of Missouri for publication in the Missouri Official Manual.

-The Office of Human Resources will only verify the current or former employee's date of hire, position, department, and confirm salary information by telephone.
+The Office of Human Resources will only verify the current or former employee's date of hire, position, department, and release salary information by telephone.
 If a request is in writing, an employee's written consent will be required to provide additional information.

 Employment at Missouri State University shall be "at will" and shall be terminable "at will" by the University or the employee with or without cause.
 No representative of Missouri State University has any authority to enter into any agreement for any specified period of time or to make any agreement contrary to the foregoing.
 Oral statements and representations are not binding on the University, and any exception to the foregoing must be made in writing and agreed to in writing by the University's Board of Governors.
 There are several types of separation from employment.
 The following is an explanation of each type and the procedures that apply regarding the termination of employment.